kbdevs/KindleFetch/README.md

 # KindleFetch

-Simple CLI for downloading books to your Kindle without a computer.
+Simple CLI for downloading books from [Anna's Archive](https://annas-archive.org/) directly to your Kindle without a computer.

 ## Prerequisites